TrustTheVote-Project/VoteTrackerPlus/kickstarter/project-story.md

 Fundraiser Disclaimer:

 **THIS FUNDRAISING CAMPAIGN IS RAISING FUNDS FOR THE RESEARCH AND DEVELOPMENT OF AN OPEN SOURCE, E2EV ELECTION SYSTEM CALLED VOTES.
 IT IS NOT FUNDING THE IMMEDIATE AND DIRECT PRODUCTIZATION OF ANY SUCH ELECTION SYSTEM.
-PLEDGES ARE CONSIDERED AN DONATION/GIFT TO FURTHER THE DEVELOPMENT OF VOTES WITH NO EXPECTATIONS OF ANY SPECIFIC PRODUCT TIMELINE.
-A DONATION TO THIS PROJECT IS AN EXTREMELY RISKY INVESTMENT!**
+PLEDGES ARE CONSIDERED AN DONATION/GIFT TO FURTHER THE DEVELOPMENT OF VOTES WITH NO EXPECTATIONS OF ANY SPECIFIC PRODUCT TIMELINE, DELIVERY, OR EVEN EVENTUAL DELIVERABILITY.
+A DONATION TO THIS PROJECT IS AN EXTREMELY RISKY INVESTMENT IN A NON-PARTISAN, OPEN SOURCE, ELECTION AND VOTING SYSTEM !**

 Election systems need to go through a separate and extensive RFP process in every voting juridiction, which for the United States numbers more than 8,000.
 This campaign is an attempt to get VOTES into an initial set of RFP conversations and then into a working prototype.